 Beginning with the galleons that plied the Spanish Main, more than 100 ships a day ventured past Key West filled with valuable cargo.
 During the Age of Sail, these were some of the most treacherous waters in the world; at least one ship a week would wreck on the nearby reefs.
 Wrecker captains would climb lookout towers to watch the reef day and night in an attempt to be the first to claim the salvage rights.
 The recovered goods would be sold at auction with the wreckers earning between 25 and 50 percent of the profits, which was based on the difficulty of the salvage operation.
 The advent of the railroad and better navigational aids significantly reduced the number of wrecks.
 Due to this change the salvage court closed in 1921, ending the era when the cry “Wreck Ashore” sent adventurers into the crashing waves in search of sunken riches.

-Rated as one of the best attractions in the city, the Key West Shipwreck Treasure Museum is open 365 days a year from 9:40 a.m. until 5 p.m.
-The last live presentation begins at 4:40 p.m.
-You can also enjoy a self-guided tour.
-While senior citizen discounts are available, children 3 and under are admitted free of charge.
+Rated as one of the best attractions in the city, the Key West Shipwreck Treasure Museum is open 365 days a year from 9:30 a.m. until 5:30 p.m.
+Enjoy a self-guided tour.
+Children 3 and under are admitted free of charge.
 On-street parking at Mallory Square is limited.
 A parking garage is also situated close by.

 We give plenty of daily tours making it easier for you to plan your time here in Key West!

 *Reservations are NOT needed or accepted.
 Tickets can be used on any operating day within 12 months of the purchase date.

 DURATION & TIMES

 9:30am to 5:30pm.

 Key West, FL 33040